FlexQuant: A Flexible and Efficient Dynamic Precision Switching Framework for LLM Quantization: Abstract

 \section{Abstract}

 The rapid advancement of large language models (LLMs) has exacerbated the memory bottleneck due to the widening gap between model parameter scaling and hardware capabilities.
-While post-training quantization (PTQ) techniques effectively reduce memory overhead, existing methods predominantly rely on static quantization strategies, which struggle to adapt to dynamic workloads.
+While post-training quantization techniques effectively reduce memory overhead, existing methods predominantly rely on static quantization strategies, which struggle to adapt to dynamic workloads.
 To address this, we propose FlexQuant, a dynamic precision-switching framework that optimizes the trade-off between inference speed and accuracy.
-Leveraging model perplexity entropy and Kullback-Leibler (KL) divergence, FlexQuant enables fine-grained, layer-wise mixed-precision quantization and dynamically adjusts bit-widths during each token generation.
-Our work provides a comprehensive analysis of quantization strategies, introduces a precision requirement model for optimal switching, and implements efficient fine-grained precision management.
-Experimental results demonstrate that FlexQuant achieves a 1.3× end-to-end speedup across diverse language tasks with negligible accuracy loss introduced.
+Leveraging model perplexity entropy and Kullback-Leibler divergence, FlexQuant enables fine-grained, layer-wise mixed-precision quantization and dynamically adjusts bit-widths during each token generation.
+FlexQuant provides a comprehensive analysis of quantization strategies, introduces a precision requirement model for optimal switching, and implements efficient fine-grained precision management.
+Evaluations demonstrate that FlexQuant achieves a 1.3× end-to-end speedup across diverse language tasks with negligible accuracy loss introduced.
 This framework offers a flexible and adaptive solution for efficient LLM deployment.
+Code is released at \url{https://github.com/ZongwuWang/FlexQuant.git}.